goyalpramod/goyalpramod.github.io/_notes/wl_7.markdown

 - I have mostly messed up my daily notes, but not giving up.
 Back again
 - Today I mostly spent in meetings
 - I started learning webd yEHHHHHHHHH, GONNA CRACK THIS SHIT TOO THEN I BE MAKING THEM PRETTY WEBSITES I ALWAYS WANTED

+Day 5 ->

+- Today was day 2 of 15 days to learning web development